(qEEG, n: quantitative electroencephalography, the computerized analysis of brainwaves )

 The findings from these processes is then validated by looking back at the raw EEG.

 Fourier transforms allow the frequencies found in the EEG to be quantitatively measured and visualized (A).
 Coherence measurements provide insight on which parts of your brain are influencing others (B).
 Adaptive mixture independent component analysis (AMICA) can pinpoint where exactly certain frequency patterns originate and show up in the brain (C).
 Further frequency analysis can create brain maps that show how brains deviate from a normalized population (D).
 Low-resolution electromagnetic tomographic analysis (LORETA) gives us a closer look at locations and networks within the brain that deviate from the norm (E).

 If need-be, a report can be created on the findings from the EEG and qEEG.
-At Alpine Neurotherapy we pride ourselve on our in-depth and well-researched reports.
-All of the analysis from the EEG and qEEG methods outlined above go into creating beautiful and informational reports.
-These reports can be provided to therapists, doctors, neurologists, or psychiatrists so that they can better understand your individual brain's inner-workings.
+At Alpine Neurotherapy we pride ourselve on our in-depth and well-researched reports/maps.
+All of the analysis from the EEG and qEEG methods outlined above go into creating beautiful and informational maps for our clients.
+These maps can be provided to therapists, doctors, neurologists, or psychiatrists so that they can better understand your individual brain's inner-workings.